Simdesign-Race/DIY-Carbon-Aluminium-Active-Pedals/README.md

 ![Alt text](https://github.com/Simdesign-Race/DIY-Carbon-Aluminium-Active-Pedals/blob/main/02.jpeg "The Set")

-As soon as i receive the first pieces, i will update images here...
+As soon as i receive the first aluminium pieces, i will update images here...
+Hope you enjoiy this amazing project, and thanks to the original Author:

+[tjfenwick](https://github.com/tjfenwick) started the project with an initial implementation [tcfshcrw](https://github.com/tcfshcrw) helped to elevate the SimHub plugin to its current form, added a ton of new pedal effects, provides support on Discord, is a great guy and much more!
+[MichaelJFr](https://github.com/MichaelJFr) helped by refactoring the code at the beginning of this project.
+Fruitful discussions let to the implementation of the control-loop strategies
+[Ibakha](https://github.com/Ibakha) Our Discord channel CEO [gilphilbert](https://github.com/gilphilbert) developed custom PCB assemblies, refactored the Wiki and created the Web Flash tool

 Thank you for reading